As you’re probably aware, the Coronavirus outbreak has caused a lot of implications across our nation and it’s not stopping there.

 There’s a lot of important facts to take note of here but allow me to let you in on the two that could make a big difference for you:

-To say we are in a time of complete and utter despair is quite an understatement, but we are not totally doomed in the decisions we do have.
+To say we are in unprecedented times is quite an understatement, but now is not the time to despair; we do have options.

 And it starts with telling you that you do have control.
 So long as you want to take your control back.